Richard II, Henry IV & Henry V

 Durham

 WMH-7222: Henry IV Hammered Silver Penny.
 Light Coinage issue of 1412-13 only. [+hENR]ICVS RE[X ANGLIE] legend with excellent portrait showing the typical Henry IV bush hair as well as the clear trefoil on the breast with pellet terminals and a partial missing foot as the trefoil has slipped.
 Durham mint - [CIVI] TA[S] DVn OL[M].
 0.88 grams, 17mm.
 Lord Stewartby states that whilst production of gold throughout the reign of Richard II remained constant, silver was somewhat erratic and far from prolific – silver coins headed for the Continent in huge numbers as silver was worth more there than in the UK.
 Under Henry IV it was far more of an issue.
 Easter 1412 witnessed a numismatic landmark – the new “Light” coinage was introduced.
 Also in Easter of 1412, the value of silver bullion increased.
 Of the meagre coinage left, what you tend to see of Henry IV coinage (if you’re lucky enough to see any at all!) is coinage worn and clipped to within an inch of its life.
 Enough legend remains on this coin to make it unambiguously Henry IV, Durham.
 This is one of the best grade Henry IV pennies I have seen.
 I was following a Henry IV penny, in similar grade, in a recent London auction.
 Whilst the estimate was a come and get me (approximate) £400-£500, the hammer was more than the full asking price on this coin, and that was BEFORE the 25-30% buyer’s commission that auction houses currently charge.
-This coin is definitely one of the best examples of a Henry IV penny that I have ever offered for sale.
+This coin is definitely one of the best examples of a Henry IV penny that I have offered for sale.
 A very rare coin, particularly so in this grade. £1,175

 Henry V (1413-22) Read about Henry V.